Thursday, March 16, 2000 around 4 pm

 when I write our Storm Data report.

-Web page design and all photography (except tornado pic)
+Web page design and all photography (except tornado photos)

 Severe Weather Spotter WI-1